So, What’s Your Ride? Since the dawn of civilization the human race has been finding ways to get point A to point B.

 Sadly Swagway (one of the leading hoverboard sellers in the USA) is telling customers to stop using its devices after the US Consumer Products Safety Commission deemed nearly all hoverboards unsafe recently.
 That doesn’t take anything away from the fact that this is pretty awesome though and a boy can dream after all.

-Watch this space for regular updates in the Facts, Opinion and Technology categories on Running Wolf’s Rant.
+Watch this space for regular updates in the Opinion categories on Running Wolf’s Rant.